 Quick guide to divorce | Winston Solicitors Skip to main content

-A standard uncontested divorce usually takes around 4 to 6 months.
-If there are finances to sort out you may be advised to delay applying for the decree absolute until such matters have been resolved.
+A standard divorce usually takes around seven to eight months.
+If there are finances to sort out you may be advised to delay applying for the final order until such matters have been resolved.

 The grounds for divorce